-- a) developing the key elements of the transportation system in a mutually supportive manner which prioritizes walking, cycling and transit over other passenger transportation modes; - b) giving first priority for investment in transportation to maintaining the existing system in a state of good repair to provide continued safe, reliable and attractive movement and to make more efficient use of the City's existing infrastructure; - c) maintaining and, where appropriate, enhancing inter-regional transportation connections to adjacent municipalities; - d) improving connections between key elements of the transportation system to enhance the convenience of multi-modal trips; and - e) incorporating design features in transportation infrastructure, where feasible, that facilitate their modification or conversion to other uses in response to changes in environmental conditions, technology, development and travel behaviour."
+- a) developing the key elements of the transportation system in a mutually supportive manner which prioritizes walking, cycling and transit over other passenger transportation modes; - b) giving first priority for investment in transportation to maintaining the existing system in a state of good repair to provide continued safe, reliable and attractive movement and to make more efficient use of the City's existing infrastructure; - c) considering the diverse travel needs of people of all ages, abilities and means in the planning and development of the transportation system; - d) maintaining and, where appropriate, enhancing inter-regional transportation connections to adjacent municipalities; - e) improving connections between key elements of the transportation system to enhance the convenience of multi-modal trips; and - f) incorporating design features in transportation infrastructure, where feasible, that facilitate their modification or conversion to other uses in response to changes in environmental conditions, technology, development and travel behaviour."

-7. Amending Policy 4 as follows:
+7. Amending existing Policy 4 as follows:

 - a.
-Deleting the text "The City's transportation network will be maintained and developed to support the growth management objectives of this Plan" and replacing it with the text "The City's network of streets and laneways will be maintained and developed to support the growth management objectives of this Plan by". - b.
+Deleting the text "The City's transportation network will be maintained and developed to support the growth management objectives of this Plan by" and replacing it with the text "The City's network of streets and laneways will be maintained and developed to support the growth management objectives of this Plan by". - b.
 Deleting the word "and" in the parentheses of sub-policy (a)(iii), replacing it with a "," and inserting "and other facilities" at the end of the parenthetical statement. - c.
 Inserting the words "and cycling" between the words "transit" and "facilities" in sub-policy (b).

 - d.
 Inserting the words ", transit priority measures" between the words "facilities" and "or" in sub-policy (b). - e.
-Inserting the word "and" at the end of sub-policy (g). - f.
-Deleting sub-policies (d), (i), (j) and (k). - 8.
-Inserting new policies after Policy 4 as follows:
+Deleting the word "universal" from between the words "safety" and "accessibility" in sub-policy (b). - f.
+Inserting the word "and" at the end of sub-policy (g). - g.
+Deleting sub-policies (d), (i), (j), (k) and (l). - 8.
+Inserting new policies after existing Policy 4 as follows:

-"The City will develop and implement a comprehensive transit network plan to achieve the advantages of a fully integrated, comprehensive transportation system and deliver universally accessible, frequent, reliable, fast and comfortable travel options that serve all areas of the city.
+"The City will work with its partners to develop and implement a comprehensive transit network plan to achieve the advantages of a resilient, fully integrated, comprehensive transportation system and deliver safe, accessible, seamlessly connected, convenient, frequent, reliable, fast, affordable and comfortable transit service to all parts of the city.
 The comprehensive transit network will comprise higher-order transit routes serving the principal corridors of demand integrated with a grid-network of high-quality bus and streetcar routes and be supported by seamless connections to the active transportation network.

-The City will improve and expand the higher-order transit network by:
+The City will work with its partners to improve and expand the higher-order transit network by: